SWTOR Vengeance Juggernaut DPS Guide by Rydarus

-For those who have problems with Vengeance and the hallmarks of a good parse, I have included a list of simplistic equations to determine how to know whether your Vengeance Rotation is good:
+For those who have problems with Vigilance and the hallmarks of a good parse, I have included a list of simplistic equations to determine how to know whether your Vigilance Rotation is good:

-- Be in the Damage dealt tab of torparse and be looking at “Damage Dealt Broken Down By Target”
+Be in the Damage dealt tab of parsec and be looking at “Damage Dealt Broken Down By Target”

 Equation for detection of abilities usage per second: